calendar42/c42-node-oauth/README.md

 This is an example project about how to consume the Calendar42 oAuth.

-It is using nodeJs technologies and the API [node-oauth](https://github.com/ciaranj/node-oauth)
+It is using nodeJS and the API [node-oauth](https://github.com/ciaranj/node-oauth)

 # Installation